streamlit/GDP-Dashboard/README.md

-# GDP Dash
+# :earth_americas: GDP Dash

-A simple app showing the GDP of different countries in the world.
+A simple Streamlit app showing the GDP of different countries in the world.

 ### How to run it on your own machine